hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 - Literary works spread travel popularity
 	- #Fabricand-Person_2011
 #### Pilgrimage promotion
+Promotion of travel was largely due to the efforts of the *onshi* or *oshi*, who promoted temples and are agued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
+They operated much like a travel agent .
+They were  affiliated with temples and shrines, and originally being ?? they began to take on the form of ?.
+They arranged the routes to popular religious destinations, offering accommodation

-Promotion of travel by religiously affiliated Oshi, who are argued to be much like a travel agent, arranging accommodation and providing travel information (REF)
+Oshi, who are argued to be much like a travel agent arranging accommodation and providing travel information (REF)

+In Ambros's research of the Oyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and are responsible for transforming Oyama into a major tourist destination.

-The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents. who promoted temples and are agued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
+The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents.

 "They were generally run by those connected to religious establishments, such as low level priests called onshi or oshi, who posted their subordinates and deputies around the country to act as tour guides.
 These priests contributed greatly to ･the institutionalization of package tours. ..
 These examples show that in Japan religious offcials had a role in institutionalizing the travel industry from before the Edo period" ( #Tadao_1995, 6).